cube3power/atsd/integration/stata/README.md

 Since the `Weights` are available for only one year, we will assume that the category weights are constant through the timespan and therefore can be repeated for each year from 2013 to 2017.

-Perform a cross join of weights with datetimes:
+Perform a cross join of weights with `datetimes`:

 ```
 cross using datetimes